It (2017 film): Cast

 The pragmatic son of a rabbi, whose bar mitzvah studies are haunted by a ghoulish woman from a painting.
 Muschietti made Stanley the son of a rabbi, which is a change from the novel, to add a bit of that sense of responsibility, while to show oppression from his father, with the theme of oppression being a recurring force in the story of the adults of Derry.
 Oleff recalled his first scene shot being a speech at his bar mitzvah: "I had a ton of lines to memorize and they even added a whole new paragraph while we were filming.
 I was like, Oh boy.
 After a while it got a lot easier to say over and over gain [sic] it was, like, 10 hours filming that scene."
-On the character of Uris, Oleff spoke by stating: "Stanley, in the group is the last one to believe that It is actually real because he just doesn't want to.
+On the character of Stanley, Oleff spoke by stating: "Stanley, in the group is the last one to believe that It is actually real because he just doesn't want to.
 It doesn't fit within his reality until something happens.
 He relates to everyone, but he's the one who tries to organize everything, but he can't.
 It's falling apart for him and his friends come to support him."
 While Oleff stated Stanley as having OCD remarked: "He tries to lay everything out in his own mind pattern kinda thing.
 And Pennywise comes along and just shatters everything.
 He's definitely the most scared."
-Uris suffers from an injury sustained at the end of Muschietti's It, to which Oleff remarks "He's been scarred, I guess you can say but Stanley is scarred mentally and physically by these marks.
+Stanley suffers from an injury sustained at the end of Muschietti's It, to which Oleff remarks "He's been scarred, I guess you can say but Stanley is scarred mentally and physically by these marks.
 They're permanent, so every time he would look in the mirror he'd see it and be reminded about what happened."
 Oleff spoke of his research into the 1980s in which his parents helped him as "They told me a lot about the '80s and what music.
 I've been listening to a lot of '80s music recently.
 That's helped me get into character.
 I made a playlist of what I think Stanley would listen to in the '80s."
 Oleff also spoke of the fellowship between his co-stars and himself, where he states "I think that translates on screen.
 You could see the friendship we have on and off-screen.
 We've been together for so long that you can see our connection, in our characters, but also it's us connecting as humans and friends."
-Relating to sensitivity in emotions, Oleff compared himself to Uris when stating: "Stanley tries to hide his emotions and sometimes I accidentally do that as well.
+Relating to sensitivity in emotions, Oleff compared himself to Stanley when stating: "Stanley tries to hide his emotions and sometimes I accidentally do that as well.
 So I can definitely relate to him in that way.
 One way to describe Stanley is like the voice of reason that no one listens to and that's also me in real life."